lhoangan/lhoangan.github.io/_posts/blogs/2018-07-30-camera-params.md

 [Blender](https://en.wikibooks.org/wiki/Blender_3D:_Noob_to_Pro/Coordinate_Spaces_in_Blender#View_coordinates)) which have the camera looking at the negative z-coordinates and \\(y\\)-axis pointing upward.

-**World coordinate system** An arbitrary coordinate system relate a camera to other objects in a scene
+**World coordinate system** relates a camera to other objects in a scene.

 {% include image image="camera_model.png" caption="<b>Figure 2</b> Pinhole
 camera model.
 Redrawn from